MultimodalGeo/GeoText/README.md

 # GeoText-1652

-This is the repository that contains source code for the [GeoText-1652 website](https://nerfies.github.io).
+This is the repository that contains source code for the [GeoText-1652 website](https://multimodalgeo.github.io/GeoText-1652.github.io/).

-If you find Nerfies useful for your work please cite:
+If you find GeoText-1652 useful for your work please cite:
 ```
 @inproceedings{chu2024towards,
       title={Towards Natural Language-Guided Drones: GeoText-1652 Benchmark with Spatial Relation Matching},